Dozens of Iqalungmiut are reporting mindboggling usage spikes with internet service provider Northwestel.

 "An excellent example of this occurred in January 2014, when incorrect usage tracking was being reported due to an unforeseen bug in our management system.
 We diligently isolated every customer account that was affected, contacted each customer directly and reimbursed them with usage credits and discounted fees to compensate for the error," he said.

 Redfern said she wants Northwestel to acknowledge that there have been issues with their system.

 "I'd just like some transparency and some accountability.
 It's not very fair that they immediately say, 'Everything's fine on our end,'" she said, adding the first response should be for the company to investigate the situation.

-“We are looking into each one,” stated Anderson, encouraging anyone with issues to notify the company.
+"We are looking into each one," stated Anderson.

 "Our priority is to ensure that every customer receives the service they subscribe to.
 We would encourage any customer who is experiencing issues with their service to contact our customer care center at 1-888-423-2333.
 Specific information on dates and times of any potential unusual activity will help us identify potential issues."